 Aune D, Sen A, Leitzmann MF, Norat T, Tonstad S, Vatten LJ.
 Body mass index and physical activity and the risk of diverticular disease: a systematic review and meta-analysis of prospective studies.
 Eur J Nutr.
 2017; DOI: 10.1007/s00394-017-1443-x.

-● SR and MA of prospective studies finds that even moderate increases in BMI may increase risk of diverticular disease and complications and that increase in physical activity may reduce the risk.
+● Even moderate increases in BMI may increase the risk of diverticular disease and complications.
+An increase in physical activity may reduce the risk.

 Berti C, Riso P, Brusamolino A, Porrini M. Effect on appetite control of minor cereal and pseudocereal products.
 Br J Nutr.
 2005; 94(5): 850-8.

-● Alternative crop (buckwheat, oat, barley, spelt, rye, quinoa, amaranth) had higher satiating efficiency indices w/ respect to traditional cereal foods
+● Alternative crop (buckwheat, oat, barley, spelt, rye, quinoa, amaranth) had higher satiating efficiency indices with respect to traditional cereal foods

 Alpha Lipoic Acid: